marius311/boinc-server-docker/docs/example_project.md

 ```

 assuming you've put the `makeproject` Dockerfile in the `images/makeproject` folder.
 If you don't need to modify other images, e.g. the mysql image, you can just leave those part as is.

+### Workflow

+The idea is that when you modify some project files, you then rerun `make makeproject post-makeproject` which rebuilds the `boincserver_makeproject` image and reruns the `postbuild.py` script, overwriting existing files in your project directory while leaving existing ones (like upload and download files) there.